tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ```

-> You may notice the `ui` prop, we are using this to give a more descriptive label of the lists.
+> You may notice the `ui` prop.
+We are using this to give a more descriptive label to the lists.
 Otherwise, each one would be `AB Test Item` you can read about this in our [extending Tina documentation.](https://tina.io/docs/extending-tina/customize-list-ui/)

 Now we have a schema we can use, go ahead and launch the server using `yarn dev` and navigate to `[https://localhost:3000/admin](https://localhost:3000/admin)` and create a test.